-Tu Van Pagoda, or often known as the Shell pagoda, is probably one of the most unique pagodas I’ve ever visited.
+Tu Van Shell Pagoda is probably one of the most unique pagodas I’ve ever visited.
 This place stands out from many other temples in Vietnam as it’s made entirely from coral and decorated with seashells.

 The Shell pagoda is in Cam Ranh, about 60 km from Nha Trang, Vietnam.

 The pagoda was built in 1968 and restored recently.
-With its unique architecture, Tu Van attracts a large number of Buddhists and visitors from many regions of the country every year.
+With its unique architecture, Tu Van attracts many Buddhists and visitors from many regions each year.

 How to get to Tu Van temple